 It was a common building material in naval ships, and in pipes and boilers in military structures.
 Railroad equipment was also built with asbestos, because the mineral insulates and soundproofs rail cars.
 But, as these older buildings and machines deteriorate, the asbestos can become disturbed and airborne.
 And anyone who worked around the material before it was banned is still potentially at risk; the symptoms can hide for 10 to 70 years.

-Lastly, Agruss Law Firm, LLC, does not get paid attorney’s fees unless we win your case.
+Lastly, Mike Agruss Law, does not get paid attorney’s fees unless we win your case.
 Our no-fee promise is that simple.
 Therefore, you have nothing to risk when you hire us—just the opportunity to seek justice.